royalPanic/punchclock/README.md

 # Punchclock
 A Discord bot that allows staff to manually set their availability for a server, and let users see that list.
+This bot was inspired by a server that had a channel for marking staff as active (in the case of user statuses not being accurate) and I wanted to come up with a better solution.

 ## Commands: